 Artists – Yanni Van Zijl and Pam Walpole – created ‘Aquarius Plasticus’ for the Noosa Long Weekend Festival 2016 – a comment on the dangers of plastic in our oceans.
 Pam painted a 9 metre long x 150 cm high mural to line the wall of the ramp at ‘the j’ theatre, Noosa.

-As part of the NOOSA LONG WEEKEND FESTIVAL 2015 , our art installation at ‘the j’, Noosa, Yanni and Pam have washed, de labelled and cut up over 1500 plastic milk bottles to create a huge web which suspends above the ramp at ‘the j’.
-Artfully lit with blue and green lights or Pink and purple, depending on the events, which look spectacular.
-Using 1500 recycled plastic milk bottles, they use the very materials that creates pollution – oceans and hence marine life.
+As part of the NOOSA LONG WEEKEND FESTIVAL 2015 , our art installation at ‘the j’, Noosa, Yanni and Pam washed, de labelled and cut up over 1500 plastic milk bottles to create a huge web which suspended above the ramp and atrium at ‘the j’ theatre.
+Artfully lit with blue and green lights or Pink and purple, depending on the events, it looked spectacular at night.
+Using 1500 recycled plastic milk bottles, they used the very materials that creates pollution in our oceans and hence endangers marine life.

 ‘Meshed nest’ – 1m x 300cm, recycled aluminium

 for Sculpture on the Edge 2017, Spicers Tamarind, Maleny